JuliaAudio/SampledSignals.jl/README.md

 ## Stream Read/Write Semantics

-SampleTypes tries to keep the semantics of reading and writing simple and consistent.
+SampledSignals tries to keep the semantics of reading and writing simple and consistent.
 If a read or write is attempted and there's not enough space or samples available (but the stream is still open), the operation will block the task until it can proceed.
 If the stream is closed, you can always check the return value of the operation for a partially-completed read or write.

 Rather than specifying read and write durations in terms of frames, you can also specify in seconds.
 In this case `read!` and `write` will return seconds as well.
 If the operation completes fully, the returned duration will exactly match the given duration, so you can still check for equality.